Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: Numerical Analysis

-From this easily we can figure out all the eigenvalues of the system and use the eigenvalues to figure out the left eigenvectors for this system.
-We then collect it into a system of ODE's as mentioned in Section 6 ie
+\justify From this easily we can figure out all the eigenvalues of the system and use the eigenvalues to figure out the left eigenvectors for this system.
+We then collect it into a system of ODEs as mentioned in Section 6 ie

-Both the systems can therefore then easily be solved by any numerical method that exists out there for ODE's or even PDE's.
-An attempt is also made to try to figure out a closed form expression for a much simpler subset of the ODE system.
+Both systems can, therefore then easily be solved by any numerical method that exists out there for ODEs or even PDEs.
+An attempt is also made to try to figure out a closed-form expression for a much simpler subset of the ODE system.